Myths and Fables

 A. A foolish soldier who is inviting defeat.

-2. Appeal to nebulous, non-existent, or decidedly biased secular authority.
+2. Appeal to nebulous, non-existent, or overtly biased authority—secular or otherwise.

 CON would sometimes just state something as if it were a fact that had been proven.
 For example, at one point CON confidently asserted that not one of the four Gospels was written by their titular authors (Matthew, Mark, Luke, and John).
 Not only that, but whoever these mystery writers were, it's clear that nary a one of them was an eyewitness to the Crucifixion (assuming it was even a real event).